-Below you will find information to help you get to know a little bit about us.
-If you have any questions, comments, or concerns, we encourage you to contact us.
+If you have any questions or comments we encourage you to contact us.

 So you're a Lutheran Church.
 What is Lutheran?

-We are a movement in Christianity that dates back more than 500 years.
-We are both catholic and evangelical in the traditional sense of both terms.
-We are a part of the greater Christian church, whose ancestors in the faith were given the nick-name "Lutherans" because they followed the teachings of the Rev. Dr. Martin Luther, a German priest and professor whose theological differences with the Roman Catholic Church were instrumental in the Reformation Movement of the 16th century.
+We are a part of the greater universal Christian church whose ancestors in the faith were given the nick-name "Lutherans" because they followed the examples of the Rev. Dr. Martin Luther, a German professor and priest whose theological differences with the Roman Catholic Church were instrumental in the Reformation Movement of the 16th century.
 Luther's work would inspire other church leaders and many other movements in Christianity for years to come.

 What is it like on Sunday mornings?

 Sunday mornings are the main event.
 We gather for worship in English at 8:30 and 10:00 a.m. and in Spanish at 11:30 a.m.
 The 8:30 worship gathering is traditional and more formal, while the 10:00 a.m. and 11:30 a.m. gatherings tend to be less formal.